AldoAbdn/Escape-Room-Generator/server/README.md

 > Server that provides an API for updating escape rooms (uses feathersjs)

 ## Environment Variables
-The server has 5 environment variables that must be set.
+The server has 10 environment variables that must be set.
 These can be put in a .env file that looks like this:
+    # Environment
+    NODE_ENV=default (can be changed to production)
     # Server
     HOST=127.0.0.1
     PORT=3030
     # MongoDB
     MONGOURI=PUT YOUR DB URI HERE